Understanding the Singapore-UAE Business Corridor

 Strategic solutions:

-Alternative route: If EntrePass seems unlikely, consider Employment Pass via your own company (requires meeting minimum salary threshold) or partnering with established Singapore entity.
+Alternative route: If EntrePass seems unlikely, consider Employment Pass via your own company (requires meeting minimum salary threshold of S$5,600) or partnering with established Singapore entity.

 Challenge 3: COMPASS Points Threshold for Employment Pass